Optimize Your Spectrum Analyzer

 Next, in order to adjust our spectrum analyzer display, let's click on the little wheel icon on the upper right part of the interface.
 Now, we can see the "Spectrum Mode Editor" menu, where we will do most of our adjusting.

-Smoothing and averaging time
+Smoothing and Averaging Time

 We're also not interested in individual transients, so let's add more averaging time by increasing the average time setting to 6000.